Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 Miscellaneous: Encapsulated/cystic bleb, wound dehiscence, wound healing impairment

 Concerns related to adverse effects:

-• Cataract formation: Increased incidence of lenticular change and cataract formation has been correlated with use in phakic patients.
+• Cataract formation: An increased incidence of lenticular change and cataract formation has been correlated with mitomycin (ophthalmic) use in phakic patients.

-• Corneal/scleral damage: Inadvertent corneal and/or scleral damage, including thinning or perforation, may occur with use of mitomycin solution in concentrations >0.2 mg/mL or for time periods >2 minutes.
-In addition, direct contact of the solution with the corneal endothelium will cause cell death.
+• Corneal/scleral damage: Inadvertent corneal and/or scleral damage, including thinning or perforation, may occur with use of mitomycin (ophthalmic) solution in concentrations >0.2 mg/mL or for time periods >2 minutes.
+In addition, direct contact of the solution with the corneal endothelium will result in cell death.

 • Hypotony: Increased incidence of postoperative hypotony has been observed with use.

 • Appropriate administration: Mitomycin (ophthalmic) is only intended for topical application to the surgical site of glaucoma filtration surgery.
 Do not administer intraocularly; intraocular administration may result in cell death, potentially causing corneal and retinal infarction, and ciliary body atrophy.

 Use is contraindicated in women who may become pregnant during therapy.

 Adverse events were observed in animal reproduction studies.
 Use is contraindicated in pregnant women.